cdgz/es-replication/README.md

     2016-07-25 16:30:36 +0200 [info]: Connection opened to Elasticsearch cluster => {:host=>"REMOTE_ELASTIC_NODE", :port=>REMOTE_ELASTIC_PORT, :scheme=>"http"}

 If you don't see those messages, and nothing on remote cluster - try to debug by running fluentd in attached mode (`-c conf -p plugins`)

+### Acknowledgements

+@jurgc11, @uken, ES community for clear directions, logstash community for trying to help